Search Engine Optimization (SEO) Techniques

 11. Structure your web site around menu pages for the key high-level categories of your content pages.
 If your web sites is about snow sports, for example, create menu pages for each sport and use those menu pages to link to all your content pages on that topic.

 12. Add crawlable text-based links to your menu pages and your site map at the bottom of each page in your site, including your home page.
-Example:
+Here’s an example of how to do it:

 Text links at the bottom of a page.